-Graham, Harvey & Rajgopal(2005) revealed that executive mangers tend to meet objectives such as the past year earnings and predicting analyzers through manipulating actual activities while such manipulation can potentially decrease the value of the company.
+Graham et al. (2005) revealed that executive mangers tend to meet objectives such as the past year earnings and predicting analyzers through manipulating actual activities while such manipulation can potentially decrease the value of the company.
 It is due to the fact that actual activities during the current period to increase earnings may negatively influence cash flows of the next period.
 Wide discounts during the current period to increase the volume of sales and estimate earnings objectives in short-term, for instance, can lead to the creation of customers' expectation to receive such discounts in the next period.
-Implicitly, such discounts indicatea lower profit margin in the next sales period.
-Creating excess demand, over production capacity will also heavy maintenance impose costs to company.
+Implicitly, such discounts indicate a lower profit margin in the next sales period.
+Creating excess demand, over production capacity will also impose heavy maintenance costs to company.

-Investigating both types of earnings Cohen and Zarowin(2010) mangement, found that during seasonal stock supply, mangers are often involved in actual earnings mangement.
-They also concluded that performance reduction during more seasonal stock supply is a result of earnings through actual activities mangement ratherthan earnings mangemet through accural items.
+Investigating both types of earnings management, Cohen and Zarowin (2010) found that during seasonal stock supply, mangers are often involved in actual earnings management.
+They also concluded that performance reduction during more seasonal stock supply is a result of earnings management through actual activities rather than earnings management through accural items.
 It is due to the fact that actual activities manipulation is followed by economic actual results.

-Chapman (2011) also reported that during the ending three months of the financial year, companies attempt to meet earnings goals through manipulating actual activities such as decreasing price to temporarily increase sales.
+Chapman (2011) also reported that during the ending 3 months of the financial year, companies attempt to meet earnings goals through manipulating actual activities such as decreasing price to temporarily increase sales.
 Moreover, companies show more reaction to earnings management incentives in competitive situations.

-In their study, Cohen, Dey & Lys (2008) investigatedtheextent of earnings management through accrual items and actual activities before and after the inception of the Sarbanes-Oxley Act (2003).
+In their study, Cohen et al. (2008) investigated the extent of earnings management through accrual items and actual activities before and after the inception of the Sarbanes-Oxley Act (2003).
 They revealed that earnings management through accrual items have increased from 1987 to 2003, but that the trend has decreased after the inception of the act.
-In earnings management contrast. has through significantly increased actual activities after approving the act.
+In contrast, earnings management has significantly increased through actual activities after approving the act.